 To genotype each strain at the 16 ABC transporter loci, two PCR reactions were performed for each locus - one to determine the presence of a GFP integration cassette, and another to determine the presence of the wild type gene, as previously described23.
 For the cassette confirmation reactions, locus–specific PCR primers from the 5′ flanking sequences of each gene were paired with a common primer complementary to the GFP cassette (Data S2).
 Gene presence confirmation primers were designed individually for each gene (Data S2).
 PCR reactions were performed with a Platinum HiFi mix using the following program: 94°C for 2min; 34 cycles of 94°C for 30sec, 55°C for 30sec, 68°C for 60sec; 68°C for 10min; 4°C forever.
 PCR products were analyzed using gel electrophoresis.

-Generating Barcoded Random Knockout Progeny
+Generating barcoded random knockout progeny

 Mating, sporulation, and haploid selection was performed between the RY0622 ‘Green Monster’ strain (MATa) and the RY0148 barcoder strain (MATα) as previously described23, selecting for MATa and MATα progeny separately.
 Using colony plating, sporulation efficiency was estimated at 24% - 1080 colonies grew in SC, 140 colonies grew in SC –His (MATa haploid selection), and 120 colonies grew in SC –Leu (MATα haploid selection).
 The two pools were then grown in YPD +HygroB to select for barcoded haploids.
 The SC –Leu pool was further grown in SC –Ura to select against barcoder strain parents that may have escaped diploid selection.
 Using a QPix colony picker, 5,461 MATa and 5,461 MATα colonies were picked onto 384 well plates.
 In addition, 299 known positions in both the MATa and MATα arrayed collections consisted of known strains – either one of 40 ‘Gold Standard’ genotyped strains, RY0148, or RY0622 – to act as genotyping controls (Data S2).